maykar/kiosk-mode/README.md

 ### Cache

-If you add cache to the end of the URL it will cache your preferences and will persist between views and dashboards.
+If you add `cache` to the end of the URL it will cache your preferences so that they will persist between views and dashboards.

 Example: `?hide_header&cache` will make it so that every view and dashboard will hide the header (works for all options).

-Putting `?clear_cache` in the URL will clear those cached preferences `?disable_kiosk` will temporarily disable any modification.
+Putting `?clear_cache` in the URL will clear those cached preferences and adding `?disable_kiosk` will temporarily disable any modification.
 You can also set your cache per device, so you can set `?hide_header&cache` on one device and `?kiosk&cache` on another.

 ### Related